Sarmioe/MoMit/README.md

 > First, the client needs to get the server key and a server trust list
 >
-> The trust list is dynamically updated with a maximum of 10 entries at a time and a minimum of 2 entries.
-It can be a single IPv4 or IPv6 address.
-IPv6 server is recommended first.
-After all, there are more addresses and it is a new protocol with relatively less supervision
+> The trust list can have a maximum of 10 entries at a time and a minimum of 2 entries.
+It can be a single IPv4\IPv6 address.
+IPv4 server is recommended for deployment.
+After all, compared to IPV6, this thing is more stable in transmission.

 > 1. Communicate with the proxy server and establish a WS connection with it
 >